 With the split fins having a split in the middle, they met with less resistance, and therefore less fatigue.
 The split design gives snorkelers a more robust kick with less effort.

 The improved efficiency comes from the water flowing through the middle of the slit which improves speed.
 Their efficiency makes up for any limits inform that more novice users may have.

-There is needed an understanding of what performance you need from the fins.
-If you are looking for speed, and efficiency the split fins provide improves the speed with less work on your legs by reducing muscle demand.
+What is needed is an understanding of what performance you need from the fins.
+If you are looking for speed, and efficiency the split fins provide improved speed with less work on your legs by reducing muscle demand.

 For more general use the full fins are more suited.
 As it provides good all-round performance but isn’t a top performer in any single area.
-They a good for general scuba diving and more affordable priced.
+They a good for general scuba diving and are more affordable price.

-The are other factors to consider, they are a little more general but are quiet important.
+The are other factors to consider, they are a little more general but are quite important.

-Whereas the split fins offer a more easy to kick, flexible fins that your legs won’t have to work as hard meaning less likely to get cramps and fatigue.
-End of the day its to choose the right fins involves a little trial and error.
+Whereas the split fins offer more easy to kick, flexible fins that your legs won’t have to work as hard meaning less likely to get cramps and fatigue.
+At the end of the day to choose the right fins involves a little trial and error.

 And that’s it for now!
 I’d love to know if this guide on split fin vs full fin, what is the difference between them has helped you.
 Let me know if you have any questions and let me know if there is more to add.